 - Mura® catalogue (AIATSIS) – search for 'WW1', 'WW2', 'Vietnam' or other conflicts for material on Indigenous service persons

 - Cemeteries (Department of Veterans Affairs) – information about locating the burial place of a service person

 - First AIF database (University of NSW) – an online database containing the details of 330,000 men and women who served in the first Australian Imperial Force, 1914−1918

 - World War II nominal roll (Department of Veterans Affairs) – a database with information from the service records of the more than one million persons who service during World War II

 - Researching Aboriginal and Torres Strait Islander WWI soldiers from Queensland communities – guide produced by State Library of Queensland

 - Bombing of Darwin roll of honour (Northern Territory Library) – a roll of honour that focuses on people, including Aboriginal people, who died on 19 February 1942

 - Register of Aboriginal Veterans of South Australia – nearly 500 names of Aboriginal veterans in SA

 - Military records on CoraWeb – a website with links for family history research

-These books talk about the involvement of Indigenous people in war.
+The following books relate to the involvement of Indigenous people in war.
 Many of them include stories and accounts of specific Indigenous Australians.
 Your local library might have them or be able to order them for you on interlibrary loan.